Tuya-Community/miniapp-smart-ui/packages/calendar/README.en.md

 Set `type` to `week` to select a week's time range.
 At this time, the `select` event returns the date in array structure, and the array contains the start and end selected dates.

+You can set the starting day of week selection through the `first-day-of-select-week` `v2.8.1` property, which controls the week range when clicking on a date. `first-day-of-week` is used to control the starting day of the week displayed in the calendar, while `first-day-of-select-week` is specifically used to control the week range calculation for week selection.

 ```html
 <smart-calendar
   title="Select Single Week Range"